What are interpersonal skills in the workplace

 A positive attitude sounds like something one just has, but it can also be taught.

-Developing a positive attitude is helpful to developing interpersonal skills in the workplace.
+Developing a positive attitude is helpful in developing interpersonal skills in the workplace.
 In fact, if you want to know how to improve interpersonal skills, start with a positive attitude.

 This includes a positive attitude concerning people and a healthy outlook (positive attitude) about people and work.
 Also included is the ability to see employees where they are developmentally and helping to make them better.